filionf/judo-techniques/README.md

 ## Acknowledgements

-- Judo Canada for the instructional videos
+- Kodokan for the instructional videos
 - All judo instructors who have contributed to preserving these techniques